MCP-For-My-CV/MCP-Backend/README.md

 1. **Retrieval**: Finding relevant information from the CV database
 2. **Augmentation**: Combining retrieved context with the user's question
 3. **Generation**: Creating accurate, contextually relevant answers

-This approach ensures responses are grounded in the actual CV content, reducing hallucinations and improving accuracy.

 ### Component Details